KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :type: :struct:`LoadDistance`
     :access: Get only

     Returns the load distance object for this vessel.
 The suffixes of this object may be adjusted to change the loading behavior of this vessel.
-Note: these settings are not persistant across flight instances, and will reset the next time you lauch a craft from an editor or the tracking station.
+Note: these settings are not persistent across flight instances, and will reset the next time you launch a craft from an editor or the tracking station.

 .. attribute:: Vessel:ISDEAD